Well, damn.

 Basically, men who are around women in power tend to feel threatened and display this through gaining muscle.

-Although the study was not conducted internationally and the number of men surveyed was rather low, on face, it does seem to hold true.
+Although the study was not conducted internationally and the number of men surveyed was rather low, on face, it aligns with many preconceived stereotypes many people hold about muscular men.

 Consider the cast of The Jersey Shore, for example.
-Though we can't deny their fabulous physiques, they're not exactly the kind of guys you want to bring home to mom (no, not even you, Vinny).
+Though we can't deny their fabulous physiques, they're not exactly the kind of guys that are typically known for making great partners.

 Attractive and muscular men have a higher chance of being unfaithful to their significant others.
 Sadly, "Women perceive attractive men as both more likely to cheat and more likely to leave a long-term relationship," because past infidelities usually indicate that they will be unfaithful in the future.